 Instructions for changing money

-The places where you can change your money is always up to date on the latest values of the forint, so they will always know how much it is worth.
+The places where you can change your money are always up to date on the latest values of the forint, so they will always know how much it is worth.
 They earn their money through you paying more for a forint than it is originally worth.
 But, someone lets you pay much more, others just a little bit more.
 So, how can I know that I receive a good rate?
-In times of big changes (when the forint is very unstable), the differences will be greater than normally.
-So in quiet times you can expect a difference on around between 5 and 10 when buying or selling forints for euro.
-If the market is unstable you can expect this to be between 15 and 20.
+In times of big changes (when the forint is very unstable), the differences will be greater than normal.
+So in quiet times, you can expect a difference on around between 5 and 10 when buying or selling HUF for euros.

-It is quite normal in Hungarian to tip in restaurants, but it is also normal to tip guides, hairdressers and taxidrivers.
-It is not normal to bargain as you shop, except from in the Big Market Hall and in open air markets.
+It is quite normal in Hungarian to tip in restaurants, but it is also normal to tip guides, hairdressers, and taxi drivers.
+It is not normal to bargain as you shop, except in the Big Market Hall and in open-air markets.

 Do you wonder what things cost in Budapest?
 Here you can find some price examples.

-If you have any questions concerning the currency in Hungary, about changing money, about exchange rates or whatever that deals with your travel to Budapest, visit our Budapest forum and ask your question there.
+If you have any questions concerning the currency in Hungary, about changing money, about exchange rates, or whatever deals with your travel to Budapest, visit our frequently asked questions page and ask there.